 The vast majority of MTB cranksets will use aluminium cranks but carbon fibre versions for ultimate weight savings can be found on top-end models.

 Bottom bracket (BB) type: Bottom brackets can be either the modern external BB setup, where the bearings are contained in two rings fixed to the outside of the bottom bracket shell, allowing the use of a large-diameter hollow axle for improved stiffness, or the older cartridge type, with a smaller diameter axle and internal bearings contained in a metal cylinder that screws into the BB shell as a single unit.

 The external BB setup means greater stiffness for less weight, but it can have drawbacks.
 Bearings can die quickly if they are not perfectly aligned, and it is often advised to have your BB shell professionally faced (where the opposite sides are ground down to ensure they are perfectly parallel) for maximum longevity.
 Ceramic bearings are also regarded as longer-lasting and smoother-running than standard steel ones.

 When replacing a cartridge BB, care must be taken not only to ensure that the new unit is the right size for your frame (BB shells are generally 68 or 73mm wide on MTBs, or 68/70mm on road bikes), that the axle is the right length, and also that the axle-crank interface matches.
 Different manufacturers have used different standards over the years, with the most common being ISIS splined axles (Race Face, Truvativ, FSA), Octalink splined axles (Shimano) and square taper axles (common on budget cranks from a variety of manufacturers).
 Check what size and standard is used on your old model before choosing a replacement – most cartridge BBs will have their model no. and specifications printed on an external sticker, making them straightforward to replace.

-Chainrings: MTB chainsets will use one, two or three rings, depending on intended use (with many cranksets you can add or remove rings as you desire).
+Chainrings: MTB chainsets will use one, two or three rings, depending on intended use.